A look at how provinces plan to emerge from COVID-19 shutdown

 Ontario

-All regions of Ontario except for Toronto, Peel and Windsor-Essex will be in Stage 2 of the province's phased reopening plan as of June 19.
+All regions of Ontario except for Toronto, Peel and Windsor-Essex entered Stage 2 of the province's phased reopening plan on June 19.

-The current pandemic restrictions will stay in place for the Greater Toronto and Hamilton areas, which have a high concentration of COVID-19 cases.
-Border regions such as Windsor-Essex, Lambton County and Niagara, as well as Haldimand-Norfolk, which has seen an outbreak among migrant workers, are also barred, for the time being, from moving to Stage 2.

 The second stage includes restaurant patios, hair salons and swimming pools.
 Child-care centres across Ontario can also reopen.

-Ontario began its first stage of reopening May 19 by lifting restrictions on surgeries.
-Most retail stores with a street entrance were also allowed to reopen with physical distancing restrictions, and curbside pickup and delivery.

-Ontarians can now resume visiting loved ones in long-term care homes, with restrictions in place, including that they test negative for COVID-19.
+Ontarians can resume visiting loved ones in long-term care homes, as long as they test negative for COVID-19.

-The Royal College of Dental Surgeons of Ontario says the profession is in Stage 2 of its three-phase reopening plan.
-Dentists had previously only been allowed to practice emergency or urgent care on patients in-person but can now offer other essential services with enhanced precautions.

 All construction has resumed, with limits also lifted on maintenance, repair and property management services, such as cleaning, painting and pool maintenance.